RemiSlanina/base-blocks/README.md

 ## Future Plans

 - Fix style.
-- Add a timer.
 - Let users select game difficulty (number of blocks, bases).
 - Add a "Custom" mode for advanced users.
-- Add Pause.
+- Add a timer and pause.
-- Eat some cookies.

 ## License

 MIT for the code:

-- The **code** in this repository is licensed under the [MIT License](./LICENSE).
+The code in this repository is licensed under the [MIT License](./LICENSE).

-This means:

-- **Developers** → free to use the code in your own projects.
-- **Artists/educators** → free to show or remix the visuals if you credit me.
-- **Companies** → please contact me before using any artwork commercially.

 ---